sympy/sympy/doc/src/tutorial/manipulation.rst

     >>> expr2
     x + x

 Remember that ``expr2`` will be evaluated if included into another expression.
+Combine both of the methods to prevent both inside and outside
-Combine both of the methods to prevent both inside and outside evaluations:
+evaluations:

     >>> UnevaluatedExpr(sympify("x + x", evaluate=False)) + y
     y + x + x

-``UnevalutedExpr`` is supported SymPy printers and can be used to print the result in different output forms.
+``UnevalutedExpr`` is supported by SymPy printers and can be used to print the result in different output forms.
 For example

     >>> from sympy import latex
     >>> uexpr = UnevaluatedExpr(S.One*5/7)*UnevaluatedExpr(S.One*3/4)